Spaniards take fight against evictions to politicians' doorsteps

 The measures were seen by many as too weak to address a broader problem: property foreclosure cases rose nearly fourfold from 2008 to 2012 compared to the 2003-2007 period, court data shows.
 Last year foreclosure cases opened by courts increased 18 percent from 2011 to nearly 92,000.

-Campaigners now want drastic changes in mortgage rules, including for debts to be canceled when a house is handed over - a shake-up that could hurt banks.
-At present, the debts are not even canceled in death, making Spain’s mortgage laws much harsher than those in many other countries.
+Campaigners now want drastic changes in mortgage rules, including for debts to be cancelled when a house is handed over - a shake-up that could hurt banks.
+At present, the debts are not even cancelled in death, making Spain’s mortgage laws much harsher than those in many other countries.

 The Platform for Mortgage Victims, PAH by its Spanish acronym, has persuaded parliament to debate a ‘people’s initiative’ on mortgages that will be voted on in the coming months, after an online petition with 1.5 million backers.

-But the center-right PP last week introduced amendments to the initiative that would cancel out some of the key demands.
+But the centre-right PP last week introduced amendments to the initiative that would cancel out some of the key demands.

 The PAH is promoting the “escraches” - tactics which originated in Argentina and Chile with demonstrations outside the homes or work places of former officials linked to military dictatorships.
 In Chile, the protests were called “funes”.